futpib/react-bubble-chart/README.md

 If `tooltipFunc` returns `false`, tooltip will not be rendered.

+Mutually exclusive with `tooltipComponent`

+### `tooltipComponent` (optional)

+A component to be rendered as toolip body.
+Passed one prop named `d`, the d3 node that is being tooltipped.
+You probably want `d.data` to render the tooltip.

 ### `tooltipShouldShow` (optional)

 A function that is passed the d3 data object to determine if the node hover should